Forsakringskassan/docs-generator/docs/markdown/redirects.md

 Generates html-files with a HTML meta refresh. supported by all hosting services but does not respond with proper a proper HTTP 301 response.

+## `redirectFileProcessor`

+Generate a Netlify-style `_redirect` file.
+Not supported by all hosting sevices but will respond with proper HTTP status codes.